Last updated: November 05, 2024

 Family spending time in their second home that they purchased using a home equity loan

-In competitive real-estate markets, it is important to have easy access to funds while purchasing a second home.
-If you’re a current homeowner who’s thinking about buying another house, you may be wondering where you can get the cash to put toward your next home purchase.
-One financing option is to unlock a portion of your existing home equity and use it.
+Having easy access to funds while purchasing a second home is essential.
+However, you may be wondering where you can get the cash to put toward your next home purchase.
+One financing option is to unlock a portion of your existing home equity.

 What is home equity?

-Home equity refers to the portion of your home’s value that you own outright.
+Home equity refers to the portion of your home’s value you own outright.
 For example, if the current market value of your home is $400,000 and you have a balance of $200,000 on your mortgage, then you have $200,000 in home equity.
-If you’re looking to purchase a second home, you may be able tap into a portion of this equity to receive cash for a down payment.
+If you’re looking to purchase a second home, you may be able to tap into this equity for a down payment.

-Homeowners can borrow against their home equity using a traditional home equity loan, home equity line of credit (HELOC), or even a cash out refinance.
-These borrowing options allow you to use your home equity as collateral for the loan, which may result in lower interest rate offers compared to other forms of borrowing like personal loans or credit cards.
+Homeowners can borrow against their home equity using a traditional home equity loan, home equity line of credit (HELOC), or a cash out refinance.
+These borrowing options let you use your equity as collateral for a loan, which may result in a lower interest rate than other forms of borrowing like personal loans or credit cards.

 Each type of home equity financing comes with unique features:

 1. Home equity loan: A home equity loan is a lump sum of money you can borrow, using your home as security.
-Home equity loans typically have a fixed interest rate and fixed monthly payments over a fixed term of 10-30 years.
+These loans typically have a fixed interest rate and fixed monthly payments over a term of 10-30 years.

-2. Home equity line of credit (HELOC): A HELOC is a line of credit with a monetary limit, which you can access as needed for a second home loan.
-There is a fixed draw period during which funds can be withdrawn.
-There is also a fixed repayment period that typically lasts from 10-20 years during which you finish repaying the loan.
-Since HELOC interest can sometimes be variable and dependent on national economic factors, monthly payments may fluctuate and may increase as the repayment period progresses.
+2. Home equity line of credit (HELOC): A HELOC is a line of credit with a monetary limit that you can access as needed.
+There is a fixed draw period during which you can withdraw funds and a fixed repayment period that usually lasts 10-20 years.
+Since HELOC interest can sometimes be variable and fluctuate due to economic conditions, monthly payments may increase as the repayment period progresses.

-3. Cash out refinance: A cash out refinance involves updating your mortgage loan for a larger amount than you already owe.
-You can withdraw that extra money from your home equity as cash and repay it along with your mortgage in a single monthly payment.
-If you have a $100,000 mortgage and you want to borrow $50,000 to buy a second home, you could potentially refinance your original mortgage loan for the combined $150,000 to do so.
+3. Cash out refinance: A cash out refinance replaces your current mortgage with a larger amount than you already owe.
+You can withdraw extra money from your home equity as cash and repay it with your mortgage in a single monthly payment.
+If you have a $100,000 mortgage and you want to borrow $50,000 to buy a second home, you could potentially refinance for $150,000 and combine both amounts into one loan.

 READ MORE: What is a home equity loan?
 How does it work?